Learning Rust

 I have a long way to go here, and am looking forward to finding a bigger project to learn more Rust.

-tldr: My first program in Rust
+TLDR: My first program in Rust